• Skip to primary navigation

 Strawberry chia seed pudding is refreshing and easy to make for a healthy breakfast.

 The recipe involves making strawberry milk by blending fresh or frozen strawberries, dairy-free milk, maple syrup, a touch of lemon juice, and a pinch of ground cinnamon.
-The chia seeds are then stirred into the strawberry milk and left to soak overnight night.
+The chia seeds are then stirred into the strawberry milk and left to soak overnight.
 The seeds gel and thicken, creating strawberry-flavored chia pudding, making every bite flavorful.

 The chia pudding is sweetened with maple syrup, a little lemon juice for a pop of brightness, and a pinch of ground cinnamon.
 Top it with fresh strawberries, bananas, or coconut flakes for a healthy make-ahead breakfast or afternoon snack.